Saran-Wang/dsproject/manuscript.md

 ## Introduction {.page_break_before}
 Air quality has become a major concern for many cities around the world.
-Poor air quality in urban areas may cause various health problems for people who are exposed to it in their everyday life [@doi:10.1016/S0140-6736(02)11274-8] .
+Poor air quality in urban areas may cause various health problems for people who are exposed to it in their everyday life.
 According to World Health Organisation (WHO), more than seven million persons are dying every year due to the air pollution and more than 80% of urban areas population lives in places where air quality over WHO guideline limits.
 Particularly, particulate matter in air is a public health hazard with both acute and chronic exposure.

 PM2.5 refers to airborne particles less than 2.5 μm in the aerodynamic diameter and has been linked to many adverse health outcomes, including cardiovascular and respiratory morbidity and mortality [@doi:10.1021/acs.est.7b01210] .
 PM2.5 has found to cause about 3% of mortality from cardiopulmonary disease, 5% of mortality from cancer of the trachea, bronchus, and lung, and about 1% of mortality from acute respiratory infections in children under five year [@doi:10.1080/15287390590936166].
 Therefore, it is a crucial to better monitoring and further reduce the air pollution.
 The main sources of air pollution in urban areas are vehicle exhausts and industrial sites located around.
 Many cities have deployed a few advanced stations for air quality monitoring.
 However, the conventional air quality monitor equipment are high cost and time-consuming, which limited their implementations for quick, continuous and portable measurements [@doi:10.1016/j.dcan.2019.03.003] .